tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/2_Active_Customers_2Q2025.md

 ## 2nd task:
   * The output of the last query only give us the total registered users.
-  * Need to know the users who made purchases on the 2Q 2025 period.
+  * Need to know the registered users which of them made purchases on the 2Q 2025 period.
-  * Will be used Join Functions
+  * Will be used left Join to bring the item tables and get the count of orders made by each user in Q2 2025.
 ```sql
 select
   distinct U.id AS user_id,